-Earned income credit
+Earned income credit (EIC)

-The New York State earned income credit is a special income tax credit for certain people who earn income from work.
-If you claimed the federal earned income credit and file a New York State income tax return, you qualify to claim the New York State earned income credit.
+The New York State earned income credit (EIC) is a special income tax credit for certain people who earn income from work.
+If you claimed the federal EIC and file a New York State income tax return, you qualify to claim the New York State EIC.

-New York City full-year residents and New York City part-year residents who claimed the federal earned income credit may claim a New York City earned income credit.
-You must file a New York income tax return to claim the New York City earned income credit.
-This credit is in addition to the New York State earned income credit or noncustodial parent New York State earned income credit (see the instructions for Form IT-215, Claim for Earned Income Credit).
+New York City full-year residents and New York City part-year residents who claimed the federal EIC may claim a New York City EIC.
+You must file a New York income tax return to claim the New York City EIC.
+This credit is in addition to the New York State EIC or noncustodial parent New York State EIC (see the instructions for Form IT-215, Claim for Earned Income Credit).

-For tax year 2009, the New York State earned income credit is equal to 30% of your allowable federal earned income credit.
-However, the New York State earned income credit will be reduced by the amount of any New York State household credit you are allowed.
+For tax year 2010, the New York State EIC is equal to 30% of your allowable federal EIC.
+However, the New York State EIC will be reduced by the amount of any New York State household credit you are allowed.

-New York State residents and part-year residents qualify for refunds of any earned income credit in excess of their New York State tax liabilities.
-Nonresidents do not qualify for refunds of the New York State earned income credit.
+New York State residents and part-year residents qualify for refunds of any EIC in excess of their New York State tax liabilities.
+Nonresidents do not qualify for refunds of the New York State EIC.

 To claim this credit, you must complete Form IT-215, Claim for Earned Income Credit, and attach it to your Form IT-150, IT-201, or IT-203.
-For more information, see Publication 310-NY, Information on the Earned Income Credit for Tax Year 2009.
+For more information, visit our Web site.